billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

    To recap - Operating System features are accessed through system calls.
 These are invoked by setting up the registers in a special way and issuing the instruction ``int $0x80``.
-Linux knows which system call we want to access by what we stored in the FIXMEAMPeax-indexed;
+Linux knows which system call we want to access by what we stored in the %eax;
    register.
 Each system call has other requirements as to what needs to be stored in the other registers.
-System call number 1 is the ``exit`` system call, which requires the status code to be placed in FIXMEAMPebx-indexed;.
+System call number 1 is the ``exit`` system call, which requires the status code to be placed in
+   %ebx;.

 Now that you've assembled, linked, run, and examined the program, you should make some basic edits.
 Do things like change the number that is